 Real Estate Closing FAQs

-- If I bought or was granted my property while single, but am married now, does my spouse need to sign the deed?
+As a seller, if I bought or was granted my property originally while single, but am married now, does my spouse need to sign the deed?

-- Yes, after marriage, spouses gain a marital interest in the property that must be signed away via the deed when you sell, even if they were never put on the deed.
+Yes, after marriage, spouses gain a certain marital interests in the property that must be signed away via the deed when you sell, even if they were never put on the deed.

-- Tripoint Law will conduct a title search of public records to advise of liens, judgments, or other encumbrances or defects that may be on the property.
+Tripoint Law will conduct a title search of public records to advise of liens, judgments, or other encumbrances or defects that may be on the property.
 Title insurance protects you and the lender from hidden defects in title, including those not found in the public record.
 These defects might be due to errors in the public record regarding names, signatures and legal descriptions, or an error in the indexing of the record.
 Title insurance further covers you and the lender for legal expenses required to cure such defects in title.
-The lender requires insurance to insure that their mortgage is the first lien on the property.
+Lenders require nearly always title insurance to insure that their mortgage is the first lien on the property.

-- Title insurance is a one-time premium paid at closing.
-The owner’s policy is calculated based upon the purchase price of the property, while lender’s policy is calculated based on the amount of the mortgage.
+Title insurance is a one-time premium paid at closing.
+The owner’s policy is calculated based upon the purchase price of the property, while the lender’s policy is calculated based on the amount of the mortgage.
 The exact cost will vary based upon the location of the property and the existence of a prior title insurance policy that is less than 15 years old, which can be used by the title company for a reissue rate.
 We always do our best to find a prior policy for buyers to secure them the lowest rate possible.